ucdavis-bioinformatics-training/2019_September_UCD_Microbial_Community_Analysis_Workshop/dbcAmplicons/dbcAmplicons_installing_software.md

 	git submodule init
 	git submodule update
 	make

-	# might have problems retrieving data.tgz file ... if so, try again ...
-	# during 9-5 EST(!) ...
+might have problems retrieving data.tgz file ... if so, try again ... during 9-5 EST(!) ...

-	# test installation, should see help documentation for classify
+test installation, should see help documentation for classify

 	java -jar classifier.jar classify

-	# this should give you a "Command Error" because you didn\'t specify output
-	# ... but it should give you a list of options
-	# feel free to move on if the 'make' fails due to data.tgz file, we can fix this later
+this should give you a "Command Error" because you didn\'t specify output, but it should give you a list of options. feel free to move on if the 'make' fails due to data.tgz file, we can fix this later

 **4\.c** Add the location of classifier.jar as a variable in our dbcA_profile file,